-As discussed in Note 2 to the financial statements, the County has restated the beginning fund balance of the General Fund and Capital Projects Fund and net position of governmental activities as of December 31, 2015.
+As discussed in Note 2 to the financial statements, the County has restated net position of the Business-type Activities as of December 31, 2016.
 Our opinion is not modified with respect to these matters.

 Other Matters

 Required Supplementary Information